Trainer Name: Dr. Debdeep Mukhopadhyay , Dr. Shivam Bhasin , Urbi Chatterjee , Sayandeep Saha

 Dr. Shivam Bhasin is a Senior Research Scientist and Programme manager (Cryptographic engineering) at Centre for Hardware Assurance, Temasek laboratories, Nanyang Technical University ([email protected]), Singapore since 2015.
 His research interests include embedded security, trusted computing and secure designs.
 He received his PhD from Telecom Paristech in 2011, Master’s from Mines Saint-Etienne, France in 2008.
 Before NTU, Shivam held position of Research Engineer in Institut Mines-Telecom, France.
 He was also a visiting researcher at UCL, Belgium (2011) and Kobe University, Japan (2013).
 Shivam also taught hardware security as an Adjunct Professor in IIT, Kharagpur, India (2018).
 He regularly publishes at top peer reviewed journals and conferences.
 Some of his research now also forms a part of ISO/IEC 17825 standard.

-Sayandeep Saha is a PhD scholar in the Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur.
+Sayandeep Saha is a Post-doctoral researcher in the Nanyang Technological University Singapore (NTU-Singapore).
+He obtained his PhD from the Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur in 2021.
 He received his MS degree from the same place in 2016.
 His research interests include implementation-based attacks, automatic security verification against such attacks, and logic locking.

-Sayandeep regularly publishes at top peer reviewed conferences and journals such as CHES, EUROCRYPT, DAC, IEEE TIFS etc. He is one of the winners of the Qualcomm Innovation Fellowship 2017.
+Sayandeep regularly publishes at top peer reviewed conferences and journals such as CHES, EUROCRYPT, DAC, IEEE TIFS etc. He was one of the winners of the Qualcomm Innovation Fellowship 2017.